-Try this fresh, light Kale Hazelnut Charred Onion Slaw with chicken for a healthy, low-cal and tasty meal.
+Try this fresh, light kale slaw recipe with hazelnuts and charred onions over a simple chicken breast for a healthy, low-cal and tasty meal.
 Or toss it with ravioli for a vegetarian version.

 Tailor To Your Taste

-- Use chard or baby spinach instead of kale.
+- Use swiss chard or baby spinach instead of kale.

-- Instead of baked, you can use grilled chicken or sous vide chicken (instructions found in the recipe)
+- Instead of baked chicken, you can use grilled chicken or sous vide chicken (see instructions in the recipe)

 - Use toasted walnuts or mixed nuts instead of hazelnuts (but the hazelnuts are soooo good!)